 Cut around the lengthwise circumference of 2 avocados.
 Twist open and remove the pit.
 Slice each avocado half into 4 to 6 lengthwise slices and remove the skin, leaving the flesh behind in long strips.
-You can also cut the avocado flesh into cubes.
 If you have never done this, check out this avocado how-to.